-- The US ID, known as the State ID, is a plastic card that is much more convenient for life than a passport.
-This is usually a car license, which most Americans get in 16 years, but there is a version on which a non-driving license will be written.
-You can take a theoretical test and get a learner permit with which you can learn to drive, i.e. ride behind the wheel in the presence of another person with the rights in the passenger seat.
-For any ID requires a simple set of documents and a couple of hours in the DMV office.
+- The American ID, known as State ID, is a plastic card that is much more convenient for life than a passport.
+These are usually car licenses, which most Americans get at the age of 16, but there is a version that says non-driving license.
+You can take a theoretical test and get a learner permit, with which you can learn to drive, i.e. drive in the presence of another person with a license in the passenger seat.
+To obtain any ID, you need a simple set of documents and a couple of hours at the DMV office.

 - Slightly easier to get citywide New York City ID.
 Officially, it should not be taken as evidence of age, for example, when buying alcohol, but in practice it works.
 This card gives some discounts, free membership in museums.

 - There is a good waste separation system here and not the most beautiful one for its removal.
 Three times a week, every home puts garbage bags on the sidewalk.
 One bag for paper and cardboard, the other for everything else recyclable: plastic, metal and glass.
 Some areas have brown organic bins, or the compost can be collected in the freezer and taken to a community garden.
 Furniture and other large rubbish is collected free of charge.
 Schedules for each house and other rules for garbage collection can be found on the city portal.